risk-first/website/introduction/Risk-Theory.md

 "Upside Risk" isn't a commonly used term:  industry tends to prefer "value", as in "Is this a value-add project?".
 There is plenty of theory surrounding **Value**, such as Porter's [Value Chain]() and [Net Present Value]().
 This is all fine so long as we remember:

  - **The pay-off is risky**: Since the **Value** is created in the future, we can't be certain about it happening - we should never consider it a done-deal.  **Future Value** is always at risk.
 In finance, for example, we account for this in our future cash-flows by discounting them according to the risk of default.
  - **The pay-off amount is risky**:  Additionally, whereas in a financial transaction (like a loan, say), we might know the size of a future payment, in IT projects we can rarely be sure that they will deliver a certain return.
 On some fixed-contract projects this sometimes is not true: there may be a date when the payment-for-delivery gets made, but mostly we'll be expecting an uncertain pay-off.

 ## Time Value of Risk

+In exactly th

 ## Urgency vs Importance

+## Discounting the Future To Zero

 ## Is This Scientific?